ten steps

 1. Minutes of meeting (signed by secretary) OR unanimous written consent (signed by all directors).

 2. State form: Organization and First Annual Report (signed by an officer).
 Residential and business addresses required.
 No P.O.
 Boxes are acceptable.
+The state form is required for this document.
+This can also be filed online!

 Step 3.
 FILING WITH SECRETARY OF THE STATE.